LOUDO56/NarrativeCraft-docs/getting-started/quick-overview.md

 - `vars.ink`
     Variables that will be used throughout the story, such as a name or an important choice.

+## Enter developmnent mode

+If you are on the main screen when you join a world and want to close it without leaving the world, simply press CTRL LEFT five times.
+A button labeled `Development Environment` will appear at the top right of your screen, allowing you to access the world and all its NarrativeCraft data.

 ## Managing the story

 To open the story manager, press `N`.
 It will open a screen with a list of chapters and their scenes, scene data, etc.